 Consider seeking professional help for you and your family to cope with the long-term effects of trauma.

 Take an Active Role in Your Safety

+Go to Ready.gov/

+public-spaces.
+Download

-Go to ready.gov and search for active shooter.
-Download the FEMA app to get more information about preparing for an active shooter.
+the FEMA app to get

+more information

+about preparing for

+an active shooter.